Volume 006

 Latest Posts

-This is Part II of a series on the psyche and sexuality, based on the author’s research, reflections and analysis.
-The series explains key psychoanalytic concepts and offers pedagogical possibilities while working on sexuality.
+This is Part V in a series on the psyche and sexuality, based on the author’s research, reflections and analysis, and looks at the sexual fantasies that seemingly pose a threat to our feminist politics.
+The essays in this series explain key psychoanalytic concepts and offer pedagogical possibilities while working on sexuality.